 Notice: To help companies push through uncertain times, we are currently offering Aviso AI for free for 90 days.

+Those of us who read Nassim Taleb’s book Black Swan know we’re experiencing a major shock event.
 Here are just some of the things you are likely to hear in the coming months

 ● “We would have won, but the other team just gave the deal away”